martinhavens/AppointmentManager/README.txt

 To filter Appointments by month or week:
 Verify that at least one appointment is added to the database.
 With the filter cleared and the Frame of Reference label as "All", click on the month or week radio button.
-Advance forward or backward in the filter by click on the left or right arrow buttons to the left and the right of the radio buttons.
+Advance forward or backward in the filter by clicking on the left or right arrow buttons to the left and the right of the radio buttons.

 To modify a Customer: